How to improve employee well-being in the workplace

 This snowball effect brings down every positive part of her home and work life.
 Melting down that snowball of stress is the goal of improving well-being in the workplace.

-Understanding how well-being works in order to improve employee well-being
+Understanding how well-being works to improve employee well-being

 If you want to improve employee well-being, you first must understand all the underlying well-being factors to learn how they connect and truly improve.
 This can be quite personal — and varies from person to person.